coinbase-samples/prime-send-receive-go/README.md

 ## Overview

-This system processes crypto deposits and withdrawals by monitoring Prime API transactions and maintaining user balances in a high-performance subledger.
+This system processes crypto deposits and withdrawals by monitoring Prime API transactions and maintaining user balances in a subledger.

 **Core Features:**
 - Deposit and withdrawal detection from Prime API